 If you sent a check and want to cancel it before it is processed or your check was lost or stolen, you can contact your bank or credit union and request a stop payment on that check.
 Don’t fret over this, canceling a check can be done in six easy steps.

-Steps To Canceling a Check
+How To Cancel a Check

 - Decide Whether To Cancel the Check: Before you cancel a check, you want to be clear why you are taking this action because most accounts have a stop payment fee.
 Are you close enough to the recipient of your check that you could ask them to kindly not cash the check and destroy it?
 Could you ask the company you’re paying with the check to not process it?
 Or if you lost the check, perhaps giving yourself a day to search for it may be better than spending the stop payment fee.